EffieChantzi/COMBSecretomics/README.md

 # COMBSecretomics

-COMBSecretomics is a pragmatic theoretical and computational framework for secretome-based higher-order combination analysis.
+COMBSecretomics is a computational framework for secretome-related higher-order drug combination analysis.
 It offers the unique opportunity to study how multidrug treatments (i.e., more than 2 drugs) affect the protein release patterns of inactive/unprovoked and active/provoked cell populations.
-This molecular based evaluation approach of combination treatments opens for systematic studies associated with the secretome of complex diseases where there are still unmet diagnostic anf therapeutic needs.
+This molecular based evaluation approach of combination treatments opens for systematic studies associated with the secretome of complex diseases where there are still unmet diagnostic and therapeutic needs.

-COMBSecretomics is compatible with any type of microtiter well format and measurement technology that gives values proportional to the corresponding protein concentrations of interest.
-There are two requirements for the performed experiments though:
+COMBSecretomics is compatible with any type of microtiter well format and measurement technology (typically antibody-based multiplex assays or mass spectrometry) that gives values proportional to the corresponding protein concentrations of interest.
+There are two requirements for the performed experiments:

-1. Cell populations associated with healthy and disease cells must be studied in parallel on the same microtiter plate.
+1. Cell populations associated with healthy and disease cells must be studied in parallel on the same microtiter plate to avoid batch (inter-plate) variability.
-2. The experimental design must be based on a set of intra-plate (technical) replicate measurements.
+2. The experimental design must be based on a set of intra-plate (technical) replicate measurements in order to perform the associated non-parametric resampling-based statistical analyses.

 ## Getting Started